The importance of effective international co-operation

 The OECD is a hub for bringing together anti-corruption practitioners from around the world to share experiences, learn from each other and build stronger networks.
 The Working Group on Bribery has long supported biannual meetings for its law enforcement officials, to which non-members are regularly invited.
 This initiative could help to explain why the majority of successfully finalised foreign bribery cases involve only members of the Working Group.

-Global Network of Law Enforcement Practitioners against Transnational Bribery: 2022 Meeting
+The Global Network of Law Enforcement Practitioners against Transnational Bribery (GLEN)

 International Co-operation in Corruption Cases in Eastern Europe and Central Asia (OECD, 2016) l in Russian